 The Physiology of Endurance Training

-In this introductory course WKO4 Product lead, Tim Cusick, discusses the basic principles and systems of human performance, focused on helping coaches and self-coached athletes better understand the underlying physiology of the training athlete.
+In this introductory course WKO4 Product lead, Tim Cusick, discusses the basic principles and systems of human performance so coaches and self-coached athletes can better understand the physiology of the training athlete.

 Introduction to Heart Rate Variability

-This online video course will cover the important principles of balancing training and other life stresses with recovery to maximise the adaptive response necessary for the body to adapt and get stronger.
+This course will cover the principles of balancing training and other life stresses with recovery to maximize the ability for the body to adapt and get stronger.